Lyrox999/SetupHijack/README.md

 - Can infect `.exe`, `.msi`, and batch files (e.g., `sysinfo`, `netstat`, `ipconfig`).
 - Designed for red team, penetration testing, and security research use only.

+The intended use of this tool is to run in the background on a compromised user account with privileges, in order to elevate another process by hijacking installer/updater file drops.

 ## How It Works

 1. **SetupHijack** continuously scans `%TEMP%` (and subdirectories) for new or modified installer files.